teampoltergeist/poltergeist/README.md

 Sometimes the window size is important to how things are rendered.
 Poltergeist sets the window size to 1024x768 by default, but you can set this yourself with `page.driver.resize(width, height)`.

+### Clicking precise coordinates ###

+Sometimes its desirable to click a very specific area of the screen.
+You can accomplish this with `page.driver.click(x, y)`, where x and y are the screen coordinates.

 ### Remote debugging (experimental) ###

 If you use the `:inspector => true` option (see below), remote debugging